 - The oil prevents the friction between metal parts that can cause excessive wear and eventual breakdown of your sewing machines.

-- When you don’t oil a Singer sewing machine, it can lead to damage in other areas such as the belt or motor which could be very costly for repair.
+- When you don’t oil a Singer sewing machine, it can lead to damage in other areas such as the belt or motor which could be very costly to repair.

 - The process is time-consuming.